Okabe-Rintarou-0/Minik8s/README.md

 - `Pod`s and users in the cluster will ask nameserver for name-IP mapping, and then visit the corresponding `nginx` container. `nginx` container will redirect the path request to `ServiceIp:ServicePort` to visit `Service`.

 ![dns](./readme-images/dns.png)

-### Node controller

-`Node controller` is responsible for monitoring node statuses.
-Once a node is unconnected, it will be considered as `unhealthy`.
-If it keeps unhealthy for a certain time, it will be considered `unknown`.
-All the pods on such node will be removed.

 ### Autoscaler